-Are you wondering if your new accent chair or loveseat will clash with your existing sofa?
+Are you wondering if your new accent chair, armchair, or loveseat will clash with your existing sofa?
 Or perhaps you’re tired of matching furniture sets and want to create a living room that feels more like you.
 Mixing and matching sofas and chairs is one of the easiest ways to express your personal style while making your space feel fresh and dynamic.

 In this guide, we’ll walk you through how to pair different furniture styles, colours, fabrics, and shapes, without sacrificing cohesion or comfort.
-Whether you’re working with a beloved vintage sofa or eyeing up a bold new armchair, you’ll learn how to create a balanced, inviting space that looks perfectly put together.
+Whether you’re working with a beloved vintage sofa or eyeing up a bold new chair, you’ll learn how to create a balanced, inviting space that looks perfectly put together.

 Is it OK to mix and match sofas and chairs?